jbannick/hellokata-java/src/modules/hellomodulesusingnonmodlib2/README.md

 Note: The databind JAR is treated here as an Automatic Module.
 The other two JARs are classpathed and considered the Unnamed Module.

-WARNING: Jackson's databind for versions later than 2.9.0 DOES NOT WORK here.
+WARNING: Jackson's databind for versions 2.9.1 through 2.9.5 DO NOT WORK here.
 Specifically, Java can not find the jackson.databind module.

 1. Copy the src directory tree to your destination location